dylngg/justAGrid/README.md

 # JustAGrid
 JustAGrid is a basic stylesheet that adds grid funtionality to a page without adding any styling.
+(Though you should probably just use flexbox or the css grid layout)

 ## Getting Started